 There was, however, plenty of time to patronize their friends.
 We had an hour a piece in the carpet and trinket shop and an hour with the spice doctor.
 But no time to give a few bucks to a local small business where people actually wanted to spend money.
 There was never an opportunity to even have a coffee at a local cafe (you could have one at lunch which was decent, but Restaurant Hammadi is just a big tourist joint affiliated with the tour company).

 Some of the spices are cheap and good quality.
 We bought three orange blossom oils which are very relaxing before bed.
-And at 3 for 10 euros, that’s much cheaper than the Body Shop.
+And at three for 10 euros, that’s much cheaper than the Body Shop.
 The cooking spice we bought is also pretty good.
 We wished there were more cooking spices for sale as the choices were small.

 We discovered that the guides were behind 90% of our hassling.
 You might even miss your scheduled ferry out of Morocco and subsequent bus connection from Tarifa to Cadiz.
 The guides dropped us off at the ferry port late, after senselessly leaving us in a small side street for one last bombardment of extremely pushy street merchants.
 A group of us missed our ferry and had to wait an additional two hours for the next one.
 This caused some to miss their “included” bus connection and be responsible for a very late transfer out of pocket.
 You can read all about the day in our article Day Trip to Tangier: The Morocco Fiasco.

 Day Trip to Tangier, Morocco, worth it?

 It’s a tough call and depends what you want.
 If you want a relaxing day in Morocco, don’t do the day tour.
 You’ll probably be hassled less if you tour Tangier independently.
 So consider just buying the ferry ticket from Tarifa to Tangier and exploring the town at your own pace.

 Tips on Visiting Tangier, Morocco